 Exercise routines for toning your arms

-1. Hands to the chest
+1. Hands to the chest push-ups

 2. With weights

+You can also work your arms with dumbbells or weights.
 For this type of exercise, it’s extremely important not to use too much weight, maintain the correct body position, and perform the movement in the correct way.
-All of this helps prvent any type of injury.
+All of this helps prevent any type of injury.

-- With a dumbbell, place your arm above your head, preferably about a 70-degree angle, fully extended.
+- With a dumbbell, place your arm above your head, preferably at about a 70-degree angle, fully extended.
 Then, bend backwards.

 - Be careful to bend with your elbow and keep your shoulder stiff.
 You can be sitting or standing for this routine.

 Visit this article: How Much Exercise Should You Get Each Week?